thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 I communicate well, I learn quickly, and I always strive for excellence in my work.
 I prefer remote work.

-I hold an MSc in Astronony from the University of Porto (UP), Portugal.
+I hold an MSc in Astronony & Astrophysics from the University of Porto (UP), Portugal.

-You can read more about me [here](about.md).

-My resume can be downloaded [here](https://drive.proton.me/urls/R98C9MZBWC#YHCtG50HqwKj).
+You can read more about me [here](about.md) and my resume can be downloaded [here](https://drive.proton.me/urls/R98C9MZBWC#YHCtG50HqwKj).

 ## 🔧 Skills and Competencies